 - Active Alerts will be in a colored bar at the top of the website.
 Click for detailed information for your area.

-- A Weather Alert Day article will appear at the top of the homepage with forecast details updated throughout the event.
+- A First Alert Weather Day article will appear at the top of the homepage with forecast details updated throughout the event.